mui/material-ui/docs/data/material/design-resources/connect/connect.md

 The theme generated by Connect should be used in combination with Material UI's [CssVarsProvider](/material-ui/experimental-api/css-theme-variables/migration/).
 The default [ThemeProvider](/material-ui/customization/theming/#theme-provider) is currently not supported.

-Here's how you'd add the Connect-generated theme code to your codebase:
+Here's an example of how you can add the Connect-generated theme to your codebase:

 ```tsx title="_app.tsx"
 import {